GabrielEth/sortify/README.md

 ## General Information
-- Moodify is an app intended to be used in conjunction with Spotify to create personalized playlists tailored to your desired mood and other related song features.
+- Sortify is an app intended to be used in conjunction with Spotify to create personalized playlists tailored to your desired mood and other related song features.
 - The app is being created for spotify users who want more options for creating playlists based on music they already have.
 Songs will be pulled from a user's liked songs in their library rather than finding new music.
 - We are creating this app with the intent to provide more customization with creating spotify playlists.
 This will save spotify users a lot of time and provide new types of playlists for them to listen to.

 ## Technologies Used
-- React
+- MERN
 - Firebase